nmalacarne/grim-giveaway.com/README.md

-A website for random drawings to win a Steam copy of (Grim Dawn)[grimdawn.com]
+A website for random drawings to win a Steam copy of [Grim Dawn](grimdawn.com)